BawdyAnarchist/quBSD/Future_Development.md

 NICVM - Linux VM (probably alpine) so that it can use all the wireless protocols.
      - Someone made a post about this in FreeBSD

-Take another hack at the recording device problems

 I2P Gateway

 CREATE MANPAGES:  /usr/local/man/man1/qb-scripts